NEJLT/nejlt-website/content/home/scope.md

 * __Reviewing policies:__
   * Evidence-based policies: NEJLT uses research on peer review to lead community discussion about shaping review policy
   * Full author anonymity: no editor responsible for the acceptance decision should see an author's name or affiliation
-  * Signed reviews: following e.g. the BMJ, reviews are signed, but reviewer identity hidden during the review process
+  * Signed reviews: following e.g. the BMJ, reviews may be signed, but reviewer identity hidden during the review process
-  * Include prior reviews: Allow consideration of recent reviews (<1yr) from ACL, EMNLP, NAACL, EACL, AACL, or NeurIPS
+  * Include prior reviews: Accelerated review when providing recent prior reviews (<1yr) from top venues
   * Reviews must be substantial and constructive
   * Paper acceptance based on excellence alone